lpapailiou/fac/README.md

 The parser will initialize a scanner.
 During processing, the parser will take token by token and validate if the sequence follows the syntactical definition of the grammar.
 If no error occurs, the parser will generate a parse tree.
-As soon as the parse tree is ready, the validator will traverse the tree and check for semantic rules.
+As soon as the parse tree is ready, the interpreter will traverse the tree and check for semantic rules.
 Additionally, it will print the interpreted code to the console.

     // sample output